 How do I delete hidden files?

 A hidden file is often hidden because it contains information essential to the operation of the operating system or a program.
 They are hidden to prevent accidental deletion by a user, which can adversely affect a software program's performance and usage.
-If you still wish to delete a hidden file knowing why it may be hidden, below are the steps you can follow to delete hidden files.
+If you still want to delete a hidden file knowing why it may be hidden, below are the steps you can follow to delete hidden files.

 Show hidden files in Windows

-In Windows and most operating systems in order to delete a hidden file you must have show hidden files enabled.
+In Windows and most operating systems to delete a hidden file you must have show hidden files enabled.
 Without being able to see the file, it cannot be deleted.
 In Windows, when show hidden files are enabled any hidden icon will appear as a faint or ghost icon.

 Show hidden files in the Windows command line